Maple Bacon Donuts

 In a glass measuring cup, combine milk, yeast and 1 tsp sugar.
 Proof for 5-10 minutes.

-Meanwhile, to the bowl of a stand mixer, add flour, salt, shortening, egg and vanilla.
+Meanwhile, to the bowl of a stand mixer, add remaining sugar, flour, salt, shortening, egg and vanilla.
 With mixer running on low-medium speed, slowly add yeast mixture.
 Increase speed as needed, mixing until dough comes together.
 Dough may be sticky.
 Lightly grease your hands and a medium bowl with baking spray.
 Shape dough into a ball, transfer to prepared bowl.
 Cover and allow to rise in a warm location until doubled in size, roughly 45 minutes.